 Jesus Christ, the one who was with God in the beginning and through whom all things were made; the one in whom is life and that life is the light of men; the one who gave us grace and truth; the one who bore our sins in His body on the tree; the one whose head and hair are white like wool as white as snow and whose eyes are like blazing fire; The one who holds the keys of death and hell; the one who someday will appear in an open sky, riding on a white horse wearing a robe dipped in blood with a name written on Him which no one knows but He Himself; the King of Kings and Lord of Lords; and the author of such a great salvation, makes it clear, through His own words and the words of His Apostles, that He wants every single person born on this planet to be saved from the flames of hell.
 Why would He waste so much time teaching the jews about the dangers of hell if it was already predetermined who would and wouldn’t go there?
 Why would he give us the great commission or have us pray for the salvation of others, if everything was already set in stone?
 Why would he have allowed his son to be brutalized and murdered if we are all simply preprogrammed, predestined robots?

 Because of His surpassing love, He gives all people everywhere an opportunity to repent and turn to Him.
-However the road is narrow…and few find it.
-Let us all seek the kingdom of God through His everlasting word, unpolluted by the doctrines of demons and men, and let us joyfully share it with others who might also choose His glorious free gift of salvation through the blood of Jesus Christ.
+He even sends the gospel to pagans who are searching for the one true God (Cornelius, Lydia, and the Ethiopian Eunuch).
+However the road is narrow…and few find it because few want it.
+Let us all seek the kingdom of God through His everlasting word, unpolluted by the doctrines of demons and men, and let us joyfully share it with others who might also choose the glorious gift of salvation through the blood of Jesus Christ.

 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 Revelation 3:20